Afrazsajid/Games-With-Python/car dodge/README.md

 ## New Features on which I will work
--difficulty level will increase
+- difficulty level will increase
--loccation will also change with level
+- loccation will also change with level
--player can collect coin
+- player can collect coin
--player can select car by using coins
+- player can select car by using coins

 ## If you want to run directly without python setup